Frequently Asked Questions

 May I bring my other children when I help in the classroom?

-No. Because parent-helpers are in effect assistant teachers for the day, a parent must be able to fully focus on the children in the classroom and not be distracted by the needs of another child.
+No. Because parent helpers are in effect assistant teachers for the day, a parent must be able to fully focus on the children in the classroom and not be distracted by the needs of another child.
 Some families in our community work together to trade off caring for younger siblings during parent help days.
+Additionally, our liability insurance through PCPO only covers parents and students enrolled in the program.

 What are the 2017-2018 immunization rates for Youngset?